runely/calendar-homey-test/README.md

 # Test IcalCalendar behavior

-This nodejs app will let you test [IcalCalendar](https://github.com/runely/calendar-homey) behavior:
+This Node.js app will let you test [IcalCalendar](https://github.com/runely/calendar-homey) behavior:

 * Get a list of the events retrieved from your calendar(s)
 * Get the next event happening across all your calendars